-An improved economy, easing of the credit market and uptick in occupancy and room rates have pushed the hospitality sector back into a "growth through acquisition or development" mode.
-During the credit crunch, Manatt's interdisciplinary hospitality law team, including lawyers from the firm's real estate and land use, environmental, restructuring, capital markets, mergers and acquisitions and litigation practices, proved their mettle by helping owners, operators, developers, lenders and investors in the hospitality, recreation and entertainment industries restructure or sell off underperforming or nonperforming assets.
+An improved economy, easing of the credit market and an uptick in occupancy and room rates have pushed the hospitality sector back into a “growth through acquisition or development” mode.
+During the credit crunch, Manatt’s multipractice Hospitality group, which includes lawyers from the firm’s real estate, land use, environment, bankruptcy and financial restructuring, capital markets, mergers and acquisitions and litigation practices, proved its mettle by helping owners, operators, developers, lenders and investors in the hospitality, recreation and entertainment industries restructure or sell off underperforming or nonperforming assets.
 We also assisted clients with opportunistic buying.
-We expect 2013 to see many more sale transactions as well as new hotel development in key markets.
+We expect 2014 to see many more sale transactions and new hotel development in key markets.
 However, while hospitality is definitely on an upswing, the transactions environment remains complex, with deferred capital improvements, conservative underwriting standards and lower yield expectations complicating both acquisitions and new development.

 Frequently transactions involve properties with complicated structures and histories.
-In the fourth quarter of 2012, for example, Manatt represented international real estate investment and services company Kennedy Wilson in purchasing The Ritz-Carlton, Lake Tahoe and The Ritz-Carlton Residences, Lake Tahoe.
-The property is located in Northstar at Tahoe and includes a 170-room luxury hotel, 23 branded condominiums and adjacent undeveloped land entitled for additional condominiums.
+For example, Manatt represented international real estate investment and services company Kennedy Wilson in purchasing The Ritz-Carlton, Lake Tahoe, and The Ritz-Carlton Residences, Lake Tahoe.
+Both properties are located in Northstar at Tahoe and comprise a 170-room luxury hotel, 23 branded condominiums and adjacent undeveloped land entitled for additional condominiums.
 The transaction was completed in about six weeks.
-Manatt's representation drew praise from Kennedy Wilson's General Counsel, Kent Mouton, who said, "The Ritz-Carlton, Lake Tahoe acquisition was a complicated transaction with multiple moving parts.
-The talented and experienced Manatt team seamlessly worked together to separately review each piece of the puzzle and weave all the pieces into one comprehensive and very informative analysis of the issues and suggested solutions."
+Manatt’s representation drew praise from Kennedy Wilson general counsel Kent Mouton, who said, “The Ritz-Carlton, Lake Tahoe, acquisition was a complicated transaction with multiple moving parts.
+The talented and experienced Manatt team seamlessly worked together to separately review each piece of the puzzle and weave all the pieces into one comprehensive and very informative analysis of the issues and suggested solutions.”

-Finding Financing Banks and insurance companies are lending again - but with tighter criteria than before the economic slowdown.
-Having represented parties on all sides of the financing negotiation table, Manatt has the experience and knowledge required to assist developers in securing acquisition, development and construction financing; to help owner-operators refinance existing loans or fund expansion; and to assist REITs, private equity real estate funds and other financial institutions in the acquisition and disposition of ownership interests in hospitality companies and assets, and in the structuring of mezzanine, conduit and other nontraditional financing structures.
+Finding Financing Banks and insurance companies are lending again—but with tighter criteria than before the economic slowdown.
+Having represented parties on all sides of the financing negotiation table, Manatt has the experience and market knowledge required to assist developers in securing acquisition, development and construction financing; to help owner-operators refinance existing loans or fund expansion; and to assist REITs, private equity real estate funds and other financial institutions in the acquisition and disposition of ownership interests in hospitality companies and assets and in the structuring of mezzanine, conduit and other nontraditional financing structures.

-Full-Service Capability Manatt's hospitality clients, no strangers to the buffet concept, appreciate our full-service capability, which includes negotiating development and construction contracts, ground and space leases, franchise agreements, management contracts, and service agreements; providing labor and employment advice; and resolving disputes, through arbitration or litigation, arising over lease terms, franchise agreements and employee terminations.
+Manatt’s Hospitality clients, no strangers to the buffet concept, appreciate our full-service capability, which includes negotiating development and construction contracts, ground and space leases, franchise agreements, management contracts, and service agreements; providing labor and employment advice; and resolving disputes, whether through arbitration or litigation, relating to lease terms, franchise agreements and employee terminations.

 Recent matters handled by lawyers in Manatt's Hospitality